nudro/nudro/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on improving the image quality of <a href="https://github.com/nudro/favtgan">favtGAN</a> and baselines for the <a href="https://openreview.net/forum?id=Y6sH0l4PExm">chronic cancer pain detection</a>.
-- 🌱 I’m currently learning about Vision Transformers
+- 🌱 I’m currently revisiting the use of search algorithms and traditional signal processing.
-- 👯 I’m looking to collaborate on ^^ ViT and image-to-image translation, and thermal physiology.
 - 📫 How to reach me: <a href="cordun1@umbc.edu">cordun1@umbc.edu</a>
 - 😄 Pronouns: she/her